GSA-TTS/identity-handbook/_articles/annual-certificate-rotation.md

 Please refer to the developer documentation for more details: <https://developers.login.gov/saml/>

-Rotating the certificates happens in two phases: first adding the new certificates (should happen around Jan 1), then retiring the old certificates once partners have switched over (should happen around April-June).
+Rotating the certificates happens in two phases: first adding the new certificates (should happen around Jan 1), then retiring the old certificates once partners have switched over (should happen around July 1).

 ## Steps to add the new SAML certificate:
 1. Contact DevOps to create a ticket to generate the SAML 20XX key and cert.